Avi-Kenny/SimEngine/docs/docs/examples/example-1.md

 })
 ```

-Next, we write the simulation script and tell simba to run 1,000 simulation replicates each for four sample sizes.
+Next, we write the simulation script and tell **SimEngine** to run 1,000 simulation replicates each for four sample sizes.

 ```R
 sim %<>% set_script(function() {